 - Boraie Development LLC’s project at 36-54 Rector Street in Newark, a 25-story mixed-use residential over retail tower to be built less than a half mile from Newark Penn Station approved in February 2010 for a total of $13.4 million in credits

-7. The EDA also offers low-cost and bridge financing for municipalities, developers, businesses, and community groups to revitalize urban areas.
-As part of its larger mission, EDA offers financial assistance for:
+The NJEDA also offers low-cost and bridge financing for municipalities, developers, businesses, and community groups to revitalize urban areas.
+As part of its larger mission, NJEDA offers financial assistance for:

 - Infrastructure development